2022 SWMI Fall Activities Guide: Your Bucket List for Fall Fun

 Here are more fall activities to check off your list before winter:

-While many of our local homeowners go BIG at Christmas time, Halloween house decorating is growing in popularity.
+While many of our local homeowners break out the outdoor décor at Christmas time, Halloween house decorating is growing in popularity.

 Take a drive and find some skeletons doing yoga, some famous bad guys, and other fun-themed decors.